zerothi/pythonsupport-page/docs/menu/macos/automated.rst

         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dtudk/pythonsupport-scripts/main/AutoInstallMacOS.sh)"
 #.
     please follow the instructions by the script.
-You might get asked for permissions and your pass- word to make changes on your Mac.
+You might get asked for permissions and your password to make changes on your Mac.
 Please grant permission.
 Note that your password won't be shown when typing it.

 #.